tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 various innkeepers, Dukes, and others, is contrasted with the absurd enchantments Don Quixote experiences.

-The *novelstic revalation* is performed by contrasting metaphysical realities.
+The *novelistic revelation* is performed by contrasting metaphysical realities.
 In the case of *Don Quixote,* this is pretty easy to see.
-The contrast between the books of chivalry which form the basis for Don Quixote's reality, and the reality of the priest, for example, is a relatively straight forward to see.
+The contrast between the books of chivalry which form the basis for Don Quixote's reality, and the reality of the priest, for example, is a relatively straight forward.

 The absurdity of Don Quixote's enchantments become comic not out of some fixed "true reality" of which he alone is excluded and truly insane within in an absolute sense.
-They are absurd and comic because of the incompatible realities shared by the characters (and readers) and the conflicting transfigurations of reality.
+They are absurd and comic because of the incompatible realities shared by the characters (and readers) and the conflicting transfiguration of reality.

-Through a contrast of the realities of the characters wihin the novel, a process *suggested* implicitly, not explicitly, the maleable nature of metaphysical reality and desire becomes apparent.
-Coupled with the model of triangular desire, many apparent "complexities," "archtypes," and other notions become reducible within the literature itself to the same fundamental operation: the mediation of desire.
+Through a contrast of the realities of the characters within the novel, a process *suggested* implicitly, not explicitly, the malleable nature of metaphysical reality and desire becomes apparent.
+Coupled with the model of triangular desire, many apparent "complexities," "archetypes," and other notions become reducible within the literature itself to the same fundamental operation: the mediation of desire.